Updated Spring 2020

 It’s highly tolerable and my go-to pick for healthy and chemically sensitive folks in 99% of cases.

-It’s rare to find someone who doesn’t do well with ECOS, though the extremely sensitive need to air it out longer and may want to test out a number of brands as well as all-natural options below.
+It’s rare to find someone who doesn’t do well with ECOS, though the extremely sensitive need to air it out longer and may want to test out a number of brands as well as the more natural mineral options to see which one works best.

 Cost and Where to Buy: